 As the President and Founder of Family First Intervention, Inc., I would like to share my story with you.
-In doing so, I hope you can see the importance of what intervention has done not only for thousands we have helped but also what it has done for me and my family.
+In doing so, I hope you will see the importance of what intervention has done not only for thousands we have helped, but also what it has done for me and my family.

 Mike Loverde, CIP, BS